wjakob/nanobind/docs/split_mode.rst

 served by this backend from other nanobind instances in the same process.
 Extensions automatically join the domain of their backend module.

+Backend modules are always compiled with nanobind's detailed assertion messages.
+In a linked build, an internal check that fails in an optimized build only prints a generic message and asks the user to rebuild in ``Debug`` mode.
+That advice is useless in split mode, where the backend arrives as a prebuilt wheel, so backends report what actually went wrong.

 The ``BACKEND_MODULE`` argument of :cmake:command:`nanobind_add_module` accepts
 any importable module name.
 Use this to point the extension to your own
 backend: